Nvidia Built a Financial Machine to Keep the AI Boom Running. What Happens When It Can't?

 "The bull case is that they'll scale into it, and that a lot of companies have low margins to start, but this is a company at scale," Luria told the Wall Street Journal.

-"Borrowing by AI companies should be on the radar screen as a mounting potential threat to the financial system and broader economy," Zandi said.
+"Borrowing by AI companies should be on the radar screen as a mounting potential threat to the financial system and broader economy," Zandi wrote.

-As Raskin put it: "The parallels to the financial crisis are interesting.
+When asked about the parallels to previous credit cycles, Raskin observed: "The parallels to the financial crisis are interesting.
 It's rhyming in a number of ways."

 Sources